kyma-project/website/docs/writing-blog-posts.md

 ---

-## Add image to content
+## Add an image to content

-To add the image to your blog post copy desired image to `src/blog-posts/assets` and write:
+To add the image to your blog post, copy the desired image to the `src/blog-posts/assets` folder and write:

 ```
 ![{ALT_TITLE}](./assets/{IMAGE_FILENAME} "{TEXT_WHILE_HOVERING}")
 ```

-where:
+Replace these parameters with real values:

-- `{ALT_TITLE}` is text which appears if image cannot appear for some reason
+- `{ALT_TITLE}` is the text which appears if the image cannot appear for some reason.
-- `{TEXT_WHILE_HOVERING}` is optional
+- `{TEXT_WHILE_HOVERING}` is the text which appears when you move the mouse pointer over the image.
+This parameter is optional.

-Instead of relative path to image you can also use link.
+You can use a link instead of a relative path to the image.

 Example: